Vera Caspary: Communism

-By this point in the Depression many intellectuals were flirting with Socialist causes, and Ornitz tried to interest Caspary by giving her The Communist Manifesto, the Daily Worker and other materials.
+By this point in the Depression, many intellectuals were flirting with Socialist causes, and Ornitz tried to interest Caspary by giving her The Communist Manifesto, the Daily Worker and other materials.
 Though not truly committed, she allowed her work to be affected by changing attitudes, but found that having never been a proletarian, she could not write the great proletarian novel.
-She helped raise funds for causes and sign petitions but never actually became a true believer.
-Nonetheless, one of the last things her mother did before she died was to scold Caspary for associating with "filthy reds".
-Upon returning to Greenwich Village, Caspary was invited to join the Communist party by a very prominent playwright, and did so, though under the alias of "Lucy Sheridan".
+She helped raise funds for causes and sign petitions but never became a true believer.
+Nonetheless, one of the last things her mother did before she died was to scold Caspary for associating with "filthy Reds".

+Upon returning to Greenwich Village, Caspary was invited to join the Communist Party by a prominent playwright, and did so though under the alias of "Lucy Sheridan".
 Caspary found the Party's code of secrecy to be contrary to her search for truth and questioning of values, which had led her to join in the first place.
-Though she claimed to never actively recruit anyone, she admitted performing Party chores such as fund-raising and hosting the fortnightly Confidences Club meetings at her home, which were mostly for socializing.
+Though she claimed to have never actively recruited anyone, she admitted performing Party chores such as fund-raising and hosting the fortnightly Confidences Club meetings at her home, which were mostly for socializing.

 In April 1939, Caspary used the profits of a Hollywood story sale to travel to Russia to "see how people lived" in what the Daily Worker had described as a paradise.
-During her trip across Europe she was nearly persuaded from guilt to marry an Austrian Jew in order to get him to the United States, but due to a slowness in paperwork she was saved that fate.
+During her trip across Europe, she was nearly persuaded out of guilt to marry an Austrian Jew to get him to the United States, but due to slow paperwork she was saved that fate.
 She later learned that he made it to America on his own.

 She traveled through Germany by train, being strip-searched at border crossings.
-She visited Moscow and Leningrad, visiting factories, seeing the "worker's paradise", and finding time to attend the ballet, where a Russian Jewish gentleman proposed to her during the intermission.
+She visited Moscow and Leningrad, visiting factories, seeing the "worker's paradise", and finding time to attend the ballet, where a Russian Jewish gentleman proposed to her during intermission.
 On her return trip through the Finnish border, the first-class car was empty, save for Caspary and Ivan Maisky, the Russian ambassador to Britain, who would have been carrying the ill-fated Russian offer for "collective security" to the Court of St James's.

-Stalin's pact with Hitler disillusioned many Party members, including Caspary.
+Stalin's pact with Hitler disillusioned many Party members including Caspary.
 In her words, "Loss of faith is a slow process, and painful.
 A last desperate effort to cling to belief attacks the nerves.
 I became irritable, disliked my friends, slept badly, lost tolerance.
 Haunted by ghosts of deeds and statements.
 I felt filthy."
 By December 1939, she was actively trying to resign from the Communist Party; she was informed that she couldn't just exit, but could be asked to leave if she was brought up on charges.
 She called their bluff and agreed to it; however they were reluctant to let her go quietly, and agreed to call it a "temporary leave of absence".
 In January she closed up her house and moved back to Hollywood.